sdiehl28/baseball-analytics/README.md

 The free and open-source baseball data sets from Lahman and Retrosheet are downloaded, parsed, wrangled, and analyzed.

-## Sabermetrics
+## Data Science and Sabermetrics

-[Sabermetrics](https://en.wikipedia.org/wiki/Sabermetrics) is a term coined before the advent of modern software tools for data analysis and fast personal computers.
-One aim is to create metrics that make it easy for people to quickly grasp how much a player contributes to his team's wins.
+[Sabermetrics](https://en.wikipedia.org/wiki/Sabermetrics) was created before the advent of modern software tools for data analysis and fast personal computers.
+One aim is to create metrics that make it easy for people to quickly grasp how much a baseball player contributes to his team's wins.
 In data science terminology, this is an example of explanatory modeling.

 Another aim of Sabermetrics is to identify metrics that are likely to be predictive.
 In data science terminology, this is an example of predictive modeling in which a domain expert uses feature engineering to create inputs (Sabermetrics) to improve predictive accuracy.

-Data Science, and science in general, must produce results that are repeatable.
-See for example: [Reproducible Research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research).
-A problem with many Sabermetric blog posts is that the results cannot be reproduced because the queries that created them are not published.
+Data Science, and science in general, must produce results that can be repeated by others.
+See [Reproducible Research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research).
+A problem with many Sabermetric blog posts is that the results cannot be repeated because the code use to perform the analysis, and the data itself, are not made public.

 The emphasis here is on repeatable data analysis.
 The scripts to download the data are provided.
-The data is wrangled to simplify the analysis and the data wrangling scripts are provided.
-Over 50 tests are also provided to verify the data wrangling, verify the Retrosheet parsers and determine how consistent the Retrosheet data is with the Lahman data.
+The data is wrangled to simplify the analysis, and the data wrangling scripts are provided.
+Over 50 tests are also provided to verify the data wrangling, verify the Retrosheet parsers, and determine how consistent the Retrosheet data is with the Lahman data.
 These tests can be run with the single command, 'pytest'.
 The data analysis is published in unambiguous code in the form of Jupyter notebooks.

 ### Data Preparation